 Offered every two years, this 2-credit course aims at summarizing a multitude of state-of-the-art characterization methods for thin films, surfaces and nanomaterials.
 The course consists covers selected topics from thin film X-ray diffraction (GIWAXS, GISAXS, PDF), electronic and optical spectroscopy (XPS, AES, SERS, TERS), scanning probe and electron microscopy (STM, AFM, HRTEM, SEM).

-The CH-633 course is held every two year in the spring semester.
-The next course will be given on Wednesdays in Spring 2023.
+The CH-633 course is held every year in the spring semester.
+The next course will be given in Spring 2024.

 Program and lecture notes will become available on Moodle.
 Please register via IS-Academia.